epfl-ada/ada-2021-project-aibohphobia/README.md

 ## Additional datasets

-As we are interested in linking the quote to a geographical place, we do so by taking the geographical location of the media.
-We currently use the URL given by the QuoteBank dataset to retrieve information about the media though the wikidata API.
+We currently use the URL given by the QuoteBank dataset to retrieve information about the media though the wikidata API such as its country of origin.

 We also add a dataset which countains the countries belonging to each continent in a [csv](https://github.com/dbouquin/IS_608/blob/master/NanosatDB_munging/Countries-Continents.csv) file.